AboSamath/samath/Polars.md

 ## Introduction

+Polar is a Python module that contains simple to use data science functions.
+It is built on top of SciPy, scikit-learn, seaborn and pandas.
-The Polars library is a data processing library for Python, which allows to manipulate tabular data in an efficient and fast way.
+The Polars library is a data processing library, which allows to manipulate tabular data in an efficient and fast way.
 This library provides similar functionality to Pandas, but with much higher performance, using Rust as the underlying language.

 ## Concept presentation